 What is Accommodating Resistance?

-Accommodating resistance (AR) is when you make a movement difficult through its entire range of motion — typically with the use of resistance bands and chains.
+Accommodating resistance (AR) is when you make a movement either more difficult or easier during different phases of an exercise — typically with the use of resistance bands and chains.
 For example, a deadlift is heaviest at the bottom when the lifter is pulling static weight from the floor.
 Once the bar is in motion, the lifts, albeit still challenging, get a tad easier.

 [Related: 4 Barbell Exercises You Should Try Adding Bands to]